networkimprov/mnm/README.md

 mnm is a person-to-person (or app-to-app) message relay server, based on a new client/server protocol.
 (It's not a web app.)
-Written in Go, mnm aims to be lightweight, fast, dependency-free, and free of charge.
+Written in Go, mnm aims to be reliable, fast, lightweight, dependency-free, and free of charge.

 mnm provides:
 - Members-only access